brian14708/wh-briefings/presidential-actions/2021-03/2021-03-01-a-proclamation-on-american-red-cross-month-2021.md

 modified_time: 2021-03-01 17:12:44-05:00
 permalink: https://www.whitehouse.gov/briefing-room/presidential-actions/2021/03/01/a-proclamation-on-american-red-cross-month-2021/
 published_time: 2021-03-01 17:12:43-05:00
-title: A Proclamation on American Red Cross Month, 2021
+title: "A Proclamation on American Red Cross Month,\_2021"
 ---

 Throughout our country’s history, the humanitarian spirit of the